chetanarohilla26/100hires-portfolio-project/README.md

-# 100hires-portfolio-project
-Portfolio project documenting the setup of AI-assisted development tools, GitHub workflows, troubleshooting steps, and learnings completed as part of the 100Hires application process.
 100Hires Portfolio Setup

 Objective

 This repository documents the setup process, tools installed, challenges encountered, and learnings gained during the initial stage of the 100Hires application process.

-Tools Installed
+Tools Installed:

-Cursor IDE
+1. Cursor IDE

 Installed Cursor IDE on macOS and completed the initial setup.

-GitHub
+2. GitHub

 Created a public GitHub repository and connected it to my development workflow.

-Claude Code Investigation
+3. Claude Code Investigation

 Attempted to install the Claude Code extension in Cursor as instructed.
 However, I was unable to locate an extension named "Claude Code" in the Cursor Extensions Marketplace.
 I searched the marketplace using multiple keywords including "Claude", "Anthropic", and "Claude Code" and reviewed available documentation to understand the current installation options.

-Codex Investigation
+4. Codex Investigation

 Reviewed the availability and setup requirements for Codex-related tools within Cursor.

-Steps Completed
+Steps Completed:

-Installed Cursor IDE.
+1. Installed Cursor IDE.
-Created a GitHub account.
+2. Created a GitHub account.
-Created a public GitHub repository.
+3. Created a public GitHub repository.
-Investigated Claude Code installation within Cursor.
+4. Investigated Claude Code installation within Cursor.
-Researched available AI development tools and integrations.
+5. Researched available AI development tools and integrations.
-Created project documentation in README.md.
+6. Created project documentation in README.md.
-Committed and pushed the repository to GitHub.
+7. Committed and pushed the repository to GitHub.

-Challenges Encountered
+Challenges Encountered:

 Challenge 1: Claude Code Extension

 I was unable to locate the Claude Code extension within the Cursor marketplace despite searching for it using multiple keywords.